 The list includes freelancers, contractors, small business owners and even sole traders.
 If you provide these services, then professional indemnity is an insurance that you should consider carrying for peace of mind that you are covered.

-Professionals who benefit from carrying professional indemnity insurance includes, but is not limited to:
+Professionals who benefit from carrying PI insurance includes, but is not limited to:

 Caunce O’Hara is a business insurance broker offering insurance protection to freelancers, contractors, and small businesses.
 If you would like a competitive online quotation for your business insurance, please call 0333 321 1403